KenKundert/nestedtext/doc/how_to_write.rst

     of a line.
 Anything that follows the space after the colon is the value and is treated as a string.

-    The key is a string and must be quoted (delimited by matching single or double quote characters) if it contains characters that could be misinterpreted.
+    The key is a string and must be quoted if it contains characters that could be misinterpreted.

     A dictionary is all adjacent dictionary items at the same indentation level.